johandry/vaio_ubuntu_setup/README.md

 wget http://cdimage.ubuntu.com/ubuntu-mate/releases/15.04/release/ubuntu-mate-15.04-desktop-amd64.iso
 ```

-You may skip this step if you are in Linux.
-If you are in Mac OS X convert the ISO to DMG.
+In Mac OS X convert the ISO to DMG.
 The first command is to identify where the USB Flash drive is mounted, in this case it is /dev/disk2 and that's the value for USB\_DISK.
 So, replace MOUNT_ON value for the disk that is using the USB Flash in your Mac.

 ```
 hdiutil convert -format UDRW -o ubuntu-mate-15.04-desktop-amd64 ubuntu-mate-15.04-desktop-amd64.iso